Year over year, the overall value of Belgian exports accelerated by 30.5% from $419.5 billion during 2020.

 - TPSA Co Tupperware Belgium (rubber/plastic molds, plastic boxes/cases/crates)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Belgium’s unemployment rate averaged 6.283% in 2021, up from an average 5.733% for 2020 according to statistics from the International Monetary Fund.
+Belgium’s unemployment rate averaged 5.7% in 2024, up from an average 5.533% for 2023 according to International Monetary Fund statistics.

 Belgium’s capital city is Brussels.